Migrating data from MySQL® to YDB

 Management consoleCLI- In the management console

-- Select the database from the list.
+- Select your database from the list.

 - Navigate to the Navigation tab.